magento/architecture/design-documents/testing/coding-standards/phpcompatibility.md

 This requirement though introduces additional complexity to the ruleset/sniff implementation:
 - `composer.json` may be absent
 - it requires custom bootstrapping logic for `phpcs`
-- it's not clear whether we should analyze different files differently in case they are from different modules and those modules hav different PHP constraints
+- it's not clear whether we should analyze different files differently in case they are from different modules and those modules have different PHP constraints

 Based on the above it is proposed to put the responsibility of specifying PHP version to the user (owner of the project).